Polygonal functional calculus for operators with finite peripheral spectrum: Polygonal functional calculus and -Ritt operators

 For any $s\in(0,1)$, we let $H_0^\infty(E_s)$ be the subspace of all $\phi\in H^\infty(E_s)$ for which there exist positive real numbers $c,s_1,...,s_n >0$ such that :

 for all $\lambda\in E_s$.

 Assume that $T$ is a Ritt$_E$ operator of type $r\in(0,1)$ and let $s\in(r,1)$.
 For any $\phi\in H_0^\infty(E_s)$, we set

 where $u\in(r,s)$ and the boundary $\partial E_u$ of $E_u$ is oriented counterclockwise.
-This integral is absolutely convergent, hence well-defined.
+According to Remark \ref{Warning}, we have $\partial E_u\setminus E\subset E_s$ hence integration of $\phi(\lambda) R(\lambda,T)$ along $\partial E_u$ makes sense.
+Further the integral is absolutely convergent, hence well-defined.
 Indeed this follows from (\ref{H0}) and the estimate (ii) in Lemma \ref{LEstolz}.
 Furthermore by Cauchy's theorem, the value of this integral does not depend on the choice of $u$.
 It is easy to check that $H_0^\infty(E_s)$ is a subalgebra of $H^\infty(E_s)$ and that the mapping

 is a homomorphism.

 \begin{definition} Let $T$ be a Ritt$_E$ operator of type $r\in(0,1)$ and let $s\in(r,1)$ We say that $T$ admits a bounded $H^\infty(E_s)$ functional calculus if there exists a constant $K\geq 1$ such that